Players / Eligibility

 CYC Rules

-Apart from these rules, the CYC Soccer Rulebook will apply.
+In addition to these rules, the CYC Soccer Rulebook will apply.